The Need for a Broad, Multi-Disciplinary Workforce

 Implementing a holistic approach to sustainable development and daily living requires a workforce that understands the economic, environmental, and social perspectives of this broad, optimistic framework.
 Students who complete the Minor in Sustainability will have command of the language, structure and skills of multiple, relevant disciplines and so will be better placed to take leadership in this complex, challenging field.

-A review of job postings in www.idealist.org, the leading source for jobs in the not-for-profit realm, revealed over 300 employment opportunities for which graduates of this proposed program would be eligible.
-A single search of www.idealist.org for the month of March 2008, returned 540 job postings from organizations such as:
+A review of job postings in www.idealist.org, the leading source for jobs in the not-for-profit realm, revealed a plethora of employment opportunities for which graduates of this proposed program would be eligible.
+A single search of www.idealist.org for jobs related to the search term "sustainability" in the month of February 2021, returned 353 job postings from organizations such as: